djipidi/graphene_django_crud/README.md

 ### Use with relay

-The configuration is the same as graphene-django, just added the "relay.Node" interface.
+The configuration is the same as graphene-django, just add the "relay.Node" interface.

 ```python